hclimente/genewa/README.md

-# genewa project

-Review of network-based GWAS approaches on the GENESIS dataset.
-This repository contains all the supporting experiments for the following publication:
+In this repository, we evaluate six network-based GWAS tools on the [GENESIS dataset](http://bmccancer.biomedcentral.com/articles/10.1186/s12885-015-2028-9).
+It containts the accompanying scripts, results, and laboratory notebooks of the following article:

-**Combining network-guided GWAS to discover susceptibility mechanisms for breast cancer.** Héctor Climente-González, Christine Lonjou, Fabienne Lesueur, GENESIS Study collaborators, Dominique Stoppa-Lyonnet, Nadine Andrieu, Chloé-Agathe Azencott. *bioRxiv* 2020.05.04.076661; doi: https://doi.org/10.1101/2020.05.04.076661
+> **Combining network-guided GWAS to discover susceptibility mechanisms for breast cancer.** Héctor Climente-González, Christine Lonjou, Fabienne Lesueur, GENESIS Study collaborators, Dominique Stoppa-Lyonnet, Nadine Andrieu, Chloé-Agathe Azencott. *bioRxiv* 2020.05.04.076661; doi: https://doi.org/10.1101/2020.05.04.076661

+This repository is organized into four main subfolders:

+- [scripts/](scripts): contains the mai pieces code using to run the experiments.
+- [results/](results): contains the results of the experiments.
+Generally, every subfolder contains a script `run.sh` which, upon running, produced all the files within that directory.
+- [doc/](doc): contains the Jupyter notebooks in which the results are analyzed (see [below](#analyses)).

 ## Analyses